-Min life Years Max life Years
+Min life Max life

+Years Years

-Software licences - 5
+- 5

-Licences & trademarks - 1
+- 1

-Note 1.11 Inventories
+Note 1.10 Inventories

 Inventories are valued at the lower of cost and net realisable value.
-The cost of inventories is measured using [delete as applicable:] the first in, first out (FIFO) method.
+The cost of inventories is measured using the first in, first out (FIFO) method.

 In 2020/21 and 2021/22, the Trust received inventories including personal protective equipment from the Department of Health and Social Care at nil cost.
 In line with the GAM and applying the principles of the IFRS Conceptual Framework, the Trust has accounted for the receipt of these inventories at a deemed cost, reflecting the best available approximation of an imputed market value for the transaction based on the cost of acquisition by the Department.